 Magento Caches – Scaling Magento Part 2Pradip Shah

-Caches are an integral part of strategy of performance and scaling a Magento website.
+Caches are an integral part of a strategy for performance and scaling a Magento website.
+Managing caches is a core function of infrastructure management.
 A Cache is the term used to describe a mechanism to store calculated values such as a query or HTML so a subsequent request does not need to recalculate.

 While Part 1 looked at FPC specifically, in this article we review all other caches needed for a Magento store.
 Some of these are commonly found to be referred in best practices, but a deeper understanding will help put them in perspective of Magento.